97% of missionaries serve where the gospel is already known.

-We go where 97% don't, opening pathways into places where billions of people have little or no access to the message of Jesus.We Train • Partner • Explore
+Frontier Discovery Project works to open pathways into the places where billions still have little or no access to the message of Jesus.We Train • Partner • Start New Communities

 • very few Christians live